 Independent Investment Consultant

-Inland Empire Community Foundation has utilized Verus as their independent investment manager for over 13 years.
+Inland Empire Community Foundation has utilized Verus as its independent investment manager for over 13 years.

 Ms. Anne Westreich, CFA

-Mr. J. Sergio Bohon, Committee Chair, Senior Financial Advisor, SVP Wells Fargo
+Mr. J. Sergio Bohon, Senior Financial Advisor, Senior Vice President Wells Fargo

 Mr. Gary Roth, First Vice President, UBS Wealth Management